holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 we choose above there is a text and a url provided suggesting to create the currently not existing wiki page, so we can use the XPath ``//a[@href="http://en.wikinews.org/wiki/This_wiki_article_doesnt_exist"]/text()`` and the result string "create this page" to uniquely identifying a scraped item not existing any more.
+It is also possible to leave out the result string.
+Then the checker already succeeds when the given xpath is finding elements on the page.

 .. note:: Attention!
 Make sure that the XPath/result string combination you choose is NOT succeeding on normal
           item pages, otherwise the checker will delete all your items!